johannacarolinep/watercolour-school/README.md

 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [GIMP](https://www.gimp.org/) was used to edit and resize all images.
 - [GitHub](https://github.com/) was used to host the code of the website.
+- [Colormind](http://colormind.io/) was used to generate the colour scheme for the website.
 - [W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML code of the website.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS code of the website.
-- [Colormind](http://colormind.io/) was used to generate the colour scheme for the website.
 - [MacOS VoiceOver](https://support.apple.com/guide/voiceover/welcome/mac) was used to understand screenreader accessibility on the website.
+-[Device Shots](https://deviceshots.com/) was used to create mockups of the website for the README.

 ---
 ## Design